lluism/BALs/README.md

 issues or need help or have questions at lluismasribas AT gmail DOT com.

     We have made BAL_line_list accessible to everyone.
 Please, correct, extend, edit the file and commit your changes here so others can also benefit from it.

+    The stacked spectra are raw, i.e., they are the ones computed without any additional re-normalization used in the analysis.

 Thanks.